-It was another day of series of strikes that Kashmiris across valley were observing to protest the killings of Kashmiri teenage boys last year.
+It was another day of series of strikes that Kashmir was observing to protest the killings of teenage boys.

 Next everyone around me was on phone trying to know what happened.
 Within minutes I could see young boys of the same age coming out of the lanes and by-lanes next to my house.
-They were raising slogans ‘Jis Kashmir ko Khoon say seecha woh Kashmir Hamara hai’ ‘Go India Go back’.
+They were raising slogans: ‘Jis Kashmir ko Khoon say seencha woh Kashmir Hamara haii’, ‘Go India Go back’.
 The main road outside my house was now flooded with protesters.

 Every one raised the battle cry ‘Bharat ko Ragda’, ‘India-we will trample you’.
 One after the other the boys raised their arms like experienced pitchers in the baseball match and aimed stones on the armored vehicles, clearly visible from the nearby by-lane where these young boys had positioned themselves.